olincollege/SoftSysBarracuda/reports/report.md

 ![](a.jpg)
 *Image 3*

+### Design Decisions
 One of the design decisions we faced was with the type of image we wanted to render.
-We chose to only attempt to display spheres as the surface normals for a sphere is far easier to calculate when compared with a more complex geometry.
+We chose to only attempt to display spheres as the surface normals and intersection with a ray for a sphere is far easier to calculate when compared with a more complex geometry.

 ```c-like